kubernetes/enhancements/keps/sig-autoscaling/5030-attach-limit-autoscaler/README.md

 ###### How can a rollout or rollback fail?
 Can it impact already running workloads?

+A rollout of this feature in CAS would be considered failing if somehow CAS is not creating appropriate number of nodes to accommodate CSI volumes required by pods.

+A rollout of this feature in kube-scheduler would be considered failing if kube-scheduler is still placing pods to nodes that doesn't have CSI driver installed.

 <!--
 Try to be as paranoid as possible - e.g., what if some components will restart mid-rollout?